 Komo is an ad-free search engine powered by its own LLM called Sunshine.
 It can be set to four different modes: Ask, Search, Research and Explore.
 With Ask, users get AI-generated responses to any question they ask, along with relevant links; Search works like a regular search engine, providing a list of relevant links; Research (only available to paying customers) provides AI-generated topic analyses, along with citations; and Explore provides links exclusively to videos in response to user queries.

-Price: A Basic plan costs $8/month, a Premium plan costs $15/month and a Business plan varies in price.
+- Price: A Basic plan costs $12/month, a Premium plan costs $24/month, a Business plan costs $160/month and an Enterprise plan varies in price.

 8. Waldo

 Handy for tasks that involve in-depth research, such as creating business pitches or brand strategies, Waldo uses search indexes pulled from sites like Google and Bing and repackages them into a customizable interface that can be finely tuned to what a user wants.
-With a couple of keystrokes, users can narrow their search results down to specific file types, highlight specific words or numbers, block specific sources and more.
+Users can narrow their search results down to specific file types, highlight specific words or numbers, block specific sources and more.
 Users can also take notes on a built-in notepad, and then compile those notes into a single file or Google Doc that can be shared with others.

 9. Phind